huskerman34/htc-ccis1301.github.io/assignments/web-design/design-pt1-v1.md

 - Do you think the site reaches its intended audience?
 Explain why or why not.
 - Is the site useful to its intended audience?
 Would you encourage others to visit?

-In addition to the questions above, clearly list:
+In addition to the questions above, think about the site structure and presentation.
+Focusing more on the site design, usability & structure rather than topic and content, clearly list:

 - three things you think this site has done well.
 - three things you think this site could do better.